Colombia Is Growing Record Amounts Of Coca, The Key Ingredient In Cocaine

 That's why, he says, "I always have my men dig trenches."

-Besides forced eradication, drug policy analyst Andrés Bermúdez says the government must also focus on providing coca-growing communities with roads, schools and economic development.
+Besides forced eradication, the government should also focus on providing coca-growing communities with roads, schools and economic development, says Andrés Bermúdez, a Colombian journalist who writes extensively about drug issues.
 Unless impoverished farmers find a legal way to make a living, he says, they will stick with coca.

 "You can spray how many crops you want, but these people, if they do not have livelihoods, if they do not have alternatives, they will simply go back to growing it," Bermúdez says.